Is the Sony Bravia 8 II the best OLED in 2025? Hands-on Review

 Where Does the Sony Bravia 8 II Sit in the 2025 Sony Range?

-- Bravia 9 – Flagship Mini LED: Sony’s brightest 4K TV for a premium cinematic experience
+- Bravia 9 – Flagship Mini LED: Sony’s brightest 4K TV

 - Bravia 8 – Carryover WOLED model: More affordable OLED option